The Knox School (Australia): History

-In 2002 the Information Common was opened by the then-Governor of Victoria, John Landy.
+In 2002, the Information Common was opened by the then-Governor of Victoria, John Landy.
 This building incorporates four stories which include a library, many computer facilities, multimedia studio and numerous staff offices and front desk.

-In 2004 the fourth principal, Suzanne McChesney, was appointed.
+In 2004, the fourth principal, Suzanne McChesney, was appointed.
 Also in that year the Philip Island Discovery Campus was purchased.
 In 2005, the Junior School Building was named the D. G. M. Flinn building after the School's first principal.
 2006 saw the renaming of the Arts Centre to the Founders' Building, in honour of those who started the school.

 In 2007 The Knox School celebrated its 25th anniversary, along with unofficially opening its new auditorium, and beginning renovations to part of the Senior School, with renovations to the science labs and the conversion of the Year 12 Common Room into a hospitality kitchen, where students study the elective subject Food Technology and also serves as a small café for the staff.
 The school also contributed to the building of a crossing over Burwood Highway.

 The school developed sister school relationships with the Shonan Gauken school in Fujisawa, Kanagawa, Japan; The Nanjing Foreign Language School in Nanjing, China and Yio Chu Kang Secondary School in Singapore.

-The current Principal, Allan Shaw took up the position on 7 July 2014.
+The current Principal, Nikki Kirkup, took up the position on 2022.

-In September 2015, a $1.5 million refurbishment of the Year 7 Centre began.
-It was completed by the beginning of the school year in 2016.
-Significant building projects since 2014 have seen many classrooms and other rooms refurbished and a 30 Million Dollar building masterplan (2017–2027) was ratified in December 2016.
+In February 2026, a $1.5 million refurbishment of the Year 7 Centre was completed.
+Significant building projects since 2014 have seen many classrooms and other rooms refurbished and a 30 Million Dollar building masterplan (2017–2027) was ratified in 2016.